 Instagram also provides some demographic insights about the audience that was reached by the promotion including gender, age, and geography.
 Here's what those looked like for this promotion:

+The way the automatic audience works is it weighs heavily on your existing follower-base and their key demographics, interests, and behaviors.
 So apparently most of my current followers on Instagram are men between 25 and 34.
 The centralization of the States in the U.S. is not surprising actually since these are the states with the biggest populations.
+Overall I was OK with the impression and even profile visit rate, but I had hoped to see more followers.

-So I ran a second test on the same ad, this time building a custom audience myself, and increasing the budget to $45 ($5/day over 9 days)
+So I ran a second test on the same ad, this time building a custom audience myself, and increasing the budget to $45 ($5/day over 9 days) Here's what the audience looked like:

 and here were the results of this promotion: